liupy2000/liupy2000.github.io/_pages/about.md

 - Selected for the **Future Professor Training Program**, Department of Industrial Engineering, Tsinghua University.
 - Received the **Mitsubishi Heavy Industries Scholarship**.
 - Named **Personality of the Year**, Department of Industrial Engineering, Tsinghua University.
-- Received the **Graduate Comprehensive Award**, Department of Industrial Engineering, Tsinghua University, for 2021–2023.
+- Received the **Graduate Comprehensive Award**, Department of Industrial Engineering, Tsinghua University.
 - Our paper “In-profile monitoring for cluster-correlated data in advanced manufacturing system” was published in *Journal of Quality Technology*.

 ## 2022

+- Received the **Graduate Comprehensive Award**, Department of Industrial Engineering, Tsinghua University.
 - Our paper “Functional state-space model for multi-channel autoregressive profiles with application in advanced manufacturing” was published in *Journal of Manufacturing Systems*.
 - Our paper “Hybrid feature fusion for NC milling process monitoring” was published in *Modular Machine Tool & Automatic Manufacturing Technique*.

 ## 2021

+- Received the **Graduate Comprehensive Award**, Department of Industrial Engineering, Tsinghua University.
 - *2021.05* — Named a **QCRE Best Student Paper Award Finalist** at the IISE Annual Conference.

 ## 2020